ANNOUNCEMENT 6/26: Tour de France winner Greg LeMond will join the 2018 Ride For The Living! Click here to read more.

 Who Does Ride for the Living Help?

-JCC Krakow provides a Jewish home for all generations including our Senior Club (with over 75 Holocaust survivors), Gimel - the Jewish Student Club, Sunday School and nursery, and Club Bet for adults.
-Here are two of our 600 Jewish members whose lives you have a chance to impact.
+JCC Krakow provides a Jewish home for all generations through our Senior Club, whose membership includes over 70 Holocaust survivors, Hillel Gimel Student Club, Sunday School, Frajda preschool, and Club Bet for adults.
+Here are just two of our 650 Jewish members whose lives you have a chance to impact:

-I'm 81 years old and besides the Nazi occupation, which I survived by being hidden with my mother, I've lived my whole life in Krakow.
+I'm 82 years old and besides the Nazi occupation, which I survived by being hidden with my mother, I've lived my whole life in Krakow.
 Over the past six years, the JCC has become the focus of my life.
-I eat meals here.
-Learn skills here.
-Meet with my friends here.
-And simply feel at home.
-I can't tell you how important this place is to me, and other people like me.
+I eat meals here, learn skills here, meet with my friends here, and simply feel at home.
+I can't tell you how important this place is to me and other people like me.
 Thank G-d we have this center.

 Zofia, Holocaust Survivor

 I found out about my Jewish roots when I was 13.
 At the time, I felt very lonely.
 There was a Jewish Culture Festival in Krakow, but not much else.
-When the JCC was opened in 2008, I learned there were other people like me.
+When the JCC opened in 2008, I learned there were other people like me.
 The JCC is now my home away from home.
-I’m at the JCC everyday, I finally feel like I am a part of a community.
+I’m at the JCC every day.
+I finally feel like I am part of a community.
 It’s amazing to have the opportunity to show the world that Poland is not just a place of cemeteries and concentration camps.
 We are here and we are proud to be Jewish!

 Olga, Hillel Gimel Jewish Student Club Member

 Sign Up for 2019

 Can't make it for this year's Ride, but want to support the cause?
-Please click the Donate button.
-If it is on behalf of a participant, please mention their name in the comments box of the donation form.
+Please click the donate button.
+If you wish to donate on behalf of a participant, please mention their name in the comment box of the donation form.

 Click below to see photos from the 2015 Ride for the Living.